A Theoretical Study of Inductive Biases in Contrastive Learning: An eigenfunction viewpoint

+Assumption~\ref{ass:5} can be viewed as a relaxation of Assumptions~\ref{assumption:connectivity} and~\ref{assumption:implementability} in Section~\ref{section:main_theory}.
+Reiterating the intuition mentioned in the paragraph with the header ``Clusters can be represented by small eigenfunctions'', we can intuitively demonstrate the existence of approximate eigenfunctions in some special cases.
+First, consider a graph with $m$ \textit{disconnected} clusters of equal size.
+Then, letting $\feig(x) = \sqrt{m} \cdot e_{i_x}$ where $i_x$ denotes the index of the cluster that $x$ belongs to, and $e_{i_x}\in \R^m$ is the one-hot vector for index $i_x$, we see that $\feig$ satisfies Assupmtion~\ref{ass:5} with $\phi =0$.
+In other words, the cluster identity function is a set of approximate eigenfunctions.
+Second, suppose the positive pair graph contains $m$ clusters with probability mass $p_1, p_2, \cdots, p_m$, then $\feig (x) = p_{i_x}^{-{1}/{2}}\cdot e_{i_x}$ satisfies the constraints with $\phi$ representing the total number of edges between clusters with some weighting that depends on the cluster size.

-Recall that our assumptions in the previous section intuitively say that even though a larger number of clusters exist in the positive-pair graph, many of them are not implementable by the function class.
-From the eigenfunction viewpoint, this means that only a small number of eigenfunctions with small eigenvalue are in the function class.
-Thus, we can make the following corresponding assumption which says that the vector-valued function $\feig$ contains all the implementable eigenfunctions with small eigenvalue. \begin{assumption} Suppose a real-valued function $g$ is implementable by $\fclass$ (in the sense that $g(x) = f(x)_i$ for some $f\in\fclass$ and $i\in[k]$) and is also an approximate eigenfunction with small eigenvalue in the sense that
+Next, we state an assumption analogous to Assumption~\ref{assumption:separability} in the previous section.
+Recall that Assumption~\ref{assumption:separability} intuitively says that even though a larger number of clusters exist in the positive-pair graph, many of them are not implementable by the function class.
+From the eigenfunction viewpoint, Assumption~\ref{assumption:separability} means that even though there could be many eigenfunctions with small eigenvalues, only a small number of them are in the function class $\fclass$.
+Concretely, we make the following corresponding assumption which says that the vector-valued function $\feig$ that was assumed to exist in Assumption~\ref{ass:5} spans all the implementable eigenfunctions with small eigenvalue. \begin{assumption} Let $\feig$ be the approximate eigenfunction in Assumption~\ref{ass:5}.
+Let $g$ be a real-valued function that is implementable by $\fclass$ (in the sense that $g(x) = f(x)_i$ for some $f\in\fclass$ and $i\in[k]$).
+We assume that any such $g$ which is an approximate eigenfunction with a small eigenvalue in the sense that